mattymaloney/mattymaloney.github.io/_posts/2016-03-08-new-ssl-tls-csr.md

 I do this rarely enough that I always have to look it up and be very careful that I'm doing exactly what I want to do.

+Update for modern day, we want the signing request and the certificate to be `

 ## Check Prerequisites

 Check if and what version of openssl is installed: